-This course soccer and wrestling, meets four hours a week and satisfies the transfer requirement for the student majoring in Health and Physical Education.
-The course covers the fundamental skills, NCAA rules, history, selection and care of equipment, and strategy needed to play, teach, officiate, and coach soccer and wrestling.
-The lifetime health benefits derives from physical activity, along with proper nutritional concepts are explained in detail.
+This course satisfies the transfer requirements of Physical Education majors.
+It covers fundamental skills, NCAA rules, history, selection and care of equipment, and strategy needed to play, teach, officiate, and coach soccer and wrestling.
+Lifetime health benefits related to proper nutrition and exercise physiology are examined.
 2 credits